chokchai9900/git-github-course/docs/intermediate/05-github-workflow.md

 # GitHub Workflow

-Branch → Commit → PR → Review → Merge.
+1) Open an Issue
+2) Branch & commit referencing the issue
+3) Open a Pull Request
+4) Review → Merge (often with Squash)